mend/renovate-ce-ee/docs/rbac.md

 ### Other token types

-It might be possible to use other token types (such as OAuth App tokens) but it is not recommended.
+It might be possible to use other token types (such as OAuth App tokens) but it is not tested (and therefore unsupported).

 ### Permissions matrix